ShermanZero/ShermanModBot/README.md

 # ShermanModBot

 The Discord bot created by ShermanZero.
 Want to request a new feature?
-Interested in development udpates?
+Interested in development updates?
 Join the server here:

 https://discord.gg/sJ5rz2h